pocomane/binject/Readme.md

 Options
 --------

-You can look at the top of the binject.c for a full list of compile-time options.
+You can look at the top of the binject.h and binject.c for a full list of compile-time options.
 For example you can set the parsing function or you can disable the internal main function, and use binject as a library.
 A summary of the most important ones follows.

-`BINJECT_MAIN_APP` - If this is true, the internal main function will be used.
-Otherwise you can write you own main and use binject as a library.
-The default is 1.

 `BINJECT_SCRIPT_HANDLER` - If the main function is enabled, this callback will be called to execute the script.
 It must be a function with the following